otatebe/chfs/README.md

 # make install
 ```

-If you use the pmemkv backend, specify `--with-pmemkv` in configure.
+If you use the pmemkv backend, install [pmemkv](https://github.com/pmem/pmemkv) and specify `--with-pmemkv` in configure.

 ## Quick installation steps by Spack